Misty Copeland's Success and Achievements in Timeline

 March 1998: First Place at Los Angeles Music Center Spotlight Awards

 In March 1998, at fifteen years old, Misty Copeland won first place in the Los Angeles Music Center Spotlight Awards at the Chandler Pavilion.
-This victory secured her recognition as the best young dancer in the Greater Los Angeles Area by the Los Angeles Times.
+This recognition secured her title as the best young dancer in the Greater Los Angeles Area by the Los Angeles Times.

-2008: Performances in Twyla Tharp and Paul Taylor's Works
+2008: Performances in Twyla Tharp's Baker's Dozen and Paul Taylor's Company B

-During the 2008-09 season, Misty Copeland was praised for her performances in Twyla Tharp's Baker's Dozen and Paul Taylor's Company B.
+During the 2008–09 season, Misty Copeland garnered praise for her performances in Twyla Tharp's Baker's Dozen and Paul Taylor's Company B.

 In 2008, Misty Copeland won the Leonore Annenberg Fellowship in the Arts, which funds study with master teachers and trainers outside of ABT.